viperML/nh/README.md

 ## Installation

-This a example installtion to a NixOS system.
+This a example installation to a NixOS system.
 Adapt accordingly if you want it in home-manager, a devShell, etc

 ```nix
 {